-If an independent student: A copy of the most current and previous year's New Jersey 1040 Income Tax form.
+-If an independent student: A copy of the most current 1040 Income Tax form that the student filed.

-If a dependent student: A copy of the parents' or legal guardian's current and previous year's New Jersey 1040 Income Tax form.
+-If a dependent student: A copy of the most current parents' or legal guardian's 1040 Income Tax form.
+Student will need to be claimed by their parent/guardian as residing at the address provided on the return.